The Whiffenpoofs: Female membership

 Women matriculated at Yale beginning in 1969, and votes on the subject of admitting women to the Whiffenpoofs took place starting in the 1970s.
 Each vote denied female singers the opportunity to join the group.
 Women were allowed "show" auditions but were never "tapped" (chosen) for the group.
 As recently as November 20, 2016, the group voted against admitting women.
 A record number of women turned out for the 2017 auditions.

-In early February 2018, the Whiffenpoofs announced (in a joint statement with their sister group Whim 'n Rhythm) that students of all genders would be eligible to audition.
+In early February 2018, the Whiffenpoofs announced (in a joint statement with their sister group Whim 'n Rhythm) that students of both genders would be eligible to audition.
 Later that month, the group accepted its first female member, Sofía Campoamor.
 The following year, the group accepted its second female member and first woman of color, Neha Bhatt.
-In February 2021, the Whiffenpoofs selected their first non-male leader, Syd Bakal, as business manager for the '22 Whiffenpoofs.
+In February 2021, the Whiffenpoofs appointed their first non-male business manager, Sydney Bakal, and in February 2025, their first non-male music director, Eunice Oh.